-Infant Mental Health Certificate Program
+Infant Mental Health Certificate Program 18 credit hours

 Erikson's Irving B. Harris infant studies program offers a graduate certificate in infant mental health for experienced infant/family specialists and mental health professionals.
 The program prepares specialists to support the emotional health and development of infants, toddlers, and families in a range of settings.
-Specialists are trained to identify, intervene, and/or collaborate with others to intervene with troubled parent/child relationships and child social/emotional behavioral concerns.
+Specialists are trained to identify, intervene, and/or collaborate with others to support parent/ child relationship challenges and child social/emotional behavioral concerns.
 Further, specialists are prepared to help programs move toward a relationship-based approach to practice and to mentor others in the infant/family field.

-Taken over two years, the infant mental health certificate program includes course work, an internship, and group reflective practice experience throughout the course work.
+Taken over two years, the infant mental health certificate program includes course work, field experience, an internship, and group reflective practice experience throughout the course work.